abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

       - 2
       - One or more of the commands sent are incorrect.
 Nothing has been executed.

-Level-1 access types are not required to return responses as the latency to acknowledge them would impact significantly performance and quantum up time.
+Level 1 access types are not required to return responses as the latency to acknowledge them would impact significantly performance and quantum up time.